-Similarly, people who are already familiar with you and your organisation, charity or business are also more likely to engage than those who are not.
+Similarly, people who are already aware of your business are also more likely to engage than those who are not.
 As your project starts gain momentum, it'll begin to look more attractive to people outside of your own network.
 Be patient - get some pledges before posting publicly on social media.